9 Best Matcha Green Tea Powders for Weight Loss Smoothies

 Say no to “instant” matcha powders.
 These contain a lot of unhealthy additives, and the quality is questionable.
 If the powder is instant, it will say so on the packaging—but you will also be able to tell by looking at the product.
 The color will not the be bright green that you are looking for, and the powder will not be the fine texture that high-quality matcha is.

 You now have a solid grasp on what you are looking for in matcha.
-Let's look at five of the best products on the market today.
+Let's look at nine of the best products on the market today.

 The 5 Best Matcha Green Tea Powders